david-barnett/microViz/README.md

 [renv](https://rstudio.github.io/renv/index.html) for managing your R package installations across multiple projects.

-:whale: Alternatively, for Docker users an image with the main branch installed is available at:
+:whale: For Docker users an image with the main branch installed is available at:
 <https://hub.docker.com/r/barnettdavid/microviz-rocker-verse>

 :date: microViz is tested to work with R version 4 on Windows, MacOS,